 Our audit was conducted for the purpose of forming an opinion on the System's financial statements.
 The supplementary schedules of investment expenses, general and administrative expenses, and professional services and consultant expenses on page 65 is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the information referred to above is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information referred to above is fairly stated, in all material respects, in relation to the basic financial statements attements as a whole.

-Monternaryo Britte Bude
+Monternaryo Britto Bude

-25 June 2024 Austin, Texas
+4 June 2025 Austin, Texas

-This section of the Austin Police Retirement System's (the System) financial report presents our discussion and analysis of the System's financial performance during the calendar years 2023 and 2022.
+This section of the Austin Police Retirement System's (the System) financial report presents our discussion and analysis of the System's financial performance during the calendar years 2024 and 2023.
 We encourage readers to consider the information presented here in conjunction with our financial statements that follow.